matestack/matestack-ui-core/docs/guides/essential/02_active_record.md

 # Essential Guide 2: ActiveRecord & Database

-Welcome to the second part of the 10-step-guide of setting up a working Rails CRUD app with `matestack-ui-core`!
+Welcome to the second part of our essential guide about building a web application with matestack.

 ## Introduction

 In the [previous guide](guides/essential/01_setup.md), we created a new project, installed the necessary libraries, added a demo `matestack` app featuring two `matestack` pages, and deployed it using Heroku.

 In this guide, we will